 - Archive your thesis

 Your Bachelor's thesis will be assessed following specific evaluation procedures.
 You can prepare for this by reading the following documents and explanations prior to starting your thesis.

 All Bachelor's theses are assessed by two lecturers.
 If your supervisor is one of the lecturers teaching in the Bachelor's programme, then this person will also be the first assessor (or the 'examiner').
 Theses are assessed using an assessment form.
 If there is a large difference of opinion between the first and second assessors, a third assessor may be engaged, who will always work with a separate assessment form.

-Utrecht University takes all forms of academic deception very seriously.
-Utrecht University expects all students to observe the ethical standards of proper academic conduct.
-When they start writing their thesis, students must therefore submit the Plagiarism awareness declaration form as an acknowledgement that they have read the University's regulations regarding fraud and plagiarism.
-Lecturers or supervisors will report any suspected cases of fraud or plagiarism using the Plagiarism reporting form.
+We take all forms of academic deception very seriously and expect all students to observe the ethical standards of proper academic conduct.
+When you start writing your thesis, you must submit the Plagiarism awareness declaration form as an acknowledgement that you have read the University's regulations regarding fraud and plagiarism.
+Lecturers or supervisors will report any suspected cases of fraud or plagiarism to the Board of Examiners.

 In case you are doing research that involves interviewing people, submitting questionnaires or involving people in any other way, you are probably doing human-subject related research.
 If so, please review the checklist and discuss it with your supervisor.
 The checklist contains information on privacy, ethics and data management.

 Once your thesis has been completed and approved, you will need to upload the final version in our thesis archive via Osiris > Cases.
 Choose Archive & publish thesis - Follow-up Case and Archive your thesis.